0x48piraj/aos/README.md

 # Acknowledgements

 The idea for this project was initially inspired by Ashris's awesome project Roses in Resonance.
-The overwhelming support by some amazing people gave it the shape it is in right now.
+The overwhelming support by [Mary Lou](https://github.com/crnacura) gave project's homepage the shape it is in right now.

 ## Surprise your friends